root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 -   and many more

+> **ROOT Reference Guide**
+>
-Refer to the [ROOT Reference Guide](https://root.cern/doc/master/index.html) for a complete list of all available ROOT classes.
+> The [ROOT Reference Guide](https://root.cern/doc/master/index.html) provides a complete list of all available ROOT classes and their documentation.
+It is the central source of information for all ROOT classes.

 ## ROOT core classes